erickbytes/lofipython/content/blog/how-i-sped-up-a-python-get-request-by-25%.rst

 **Simplified Python Example to Achieve Speed Gains**

+Below shows the method I used to achieve a faster CLI.
+Heads up, this code will not work if you run it.
+It's only meant to explain how I my code faster.
 You can find the actual script where I made this improvement `here on Github <https://github.com/erickbytes/finsou.py/blob/main/finsou.py>`__.
-Below shows the method I used to achieve a faster CLI.

 .. code-block:: python